odinuv/web/en/apv/walkthrough/javascript/index.md

 There are also many [polyfill](https://en.wikipedia.org/wiki/Polyfill) libraries which are used to simulate behaviour of modern browsers in the older ones.
-These libraries are used for backwards compatibility of moder web pages.
+These libraries are used for backwards compatibility of modern web pages with older browsers.

 ## Summary
-Remember that JavaScript is executed inside browser.
-Therefore it cannot store any data on server -- you always need some kind of backend which can communicate securely with your database.
+Remember that JavaScript is executed inside a browser.
+Therefore it cannot store any data on a server -- you always need some kind of backend which can communicate securely with your database.
 It is possible to write JavaScript backend scripts with [Node.js](https://nodejs.org/) but it really does not matter.
 Ratio of JavaScript executed inside visitor's browser and backend code can vary from 99% to 0%.
-But without **some** backend, you cannot create any useful web application.
+But without **some** backend code, you cannot create any useful web application.
 The main effect of this effort is to deliver to your users more dynamic page with better usability.

 Now you know that most visual effect or desktop-application-like behaviour of a website is caused by JavaScript.
+Another thing to remember is that JavaScript has vast ecosystem of libraries and frameworks and I am not going to get much deeper into this topic in this book.

 ### New Concepts and Terms
 - JavaScript